cheehu/xna2/README.md

 ### 1. Setting up a Linux VM with Python installed
 	1.1.
 Secure a Linux VM (min spec: 4 vCPU, 12GB RAM, 200 GB vDisk) with CentOS 7 image.
 	1.2.
 Ensure that the Linux VM has Internet Access and has an IP address that is reachable by the targeted NOMA users.
 	1.3.
-Optionally (and preferably), secure a host name for your Linux VM and create the corresponding DNS resolution for it 1.4.
-Mount vDisk volumne at '/mnt' (e.g. mount /dev/vdb /mnt in /etc/fstab) 1.5.
+Optionally (and preferably), obtain a host name for your Linux VM and the associated DNS resolution 1.4.
 Login as root or superuser.
+	1.5.
+Mount vDisk volumne at '/mnt' (e.g. mount /dev/vdb /mnt in /etc/fstab)
 	1.6.
 Enable Software Collections(SCL)
 	     $sudo yum install centos-release-scl
 	1.7.
 Install Python 3.6 on Centos